-STATE OF Illinois )
+STATE OF Illinois

-• ) SS
+) SS

-COUNTY OF Cook )
+COUNTY OF Cook

-PRESENTS, does make Plaza, Chicago, Illinois Annual Report on Form documents in connectio authority to do and perf he might or could do if e, constitute and appoint Thomas P. 60606, his true and lawful Attorned 10-K and any or all amendments to the therewith, with the Securities and orm each and every act and thing, appersonally present at the doing the the late of the late of them, having an address at Chicago, Illinois has made, constituted and appointed and BY THESE.
-Heneghan and Michael B. Berman, or either of them, having an address at Two North Riverside by-in-Fact for him and in his name, place and stead to sign and execute in any and all capacities this to this Annual Report on Form 10-K, and to file the same with all exhibits thereto, and other dexchange Commission, giving and granting unto each of such, Attorney-in-Fact, full power and requisite and necessary to be done in and about the premises, as fully, to all intents and purposes as reof, with full power of substitution and revocation, hereby ratifying and confirming all that each of or cause to be done by virtue hereof.
+THESE PRESENTS, de Riverside Plaza, Chicago capacities this Annual R other documents in command authority to do and purposes as he might or that each of such Attorn oes make, constitute and appoint to, Illinois 60606, his true and law teport on Form 10-K and any or a nection therewith, with the Securit perform each and every act and the could do if personally present at ey-in-Fact or his substitutes shall nuel Zell, having an address at Chicago, Illinois has made, constituted and appointed and BY Thomas P. Heneghan and Michael B. Berman, or either of them, having an address at Two North ful Attorney-in-Fact for him and in his name, place and stead to sign and execute in any and all I amendments to this Annual Report on Form 10-K, and to file the same with all exhibits thereto, and its and Exchange Commission, giving and granting unto each of such, Attorney-in-Fact, full power sing, requisite and necessary to be done in and about the premises, as fully, to all intents and the doing thereof, with full power of substitution and revocation, hereby ratifying and confirming all awfully do or cause to be done by virtue hereof.

-This power of Attorr ney shall remain in full force and e ffect until terminated by the undersigned through the instrumentality of a signed writing.
+This power of Attorr ey shall remain in full force and e ffect until terminated by the undersigned through the instrumentality of a signed writing.

-IN WITNESS WHE REOF, Samuel Zell, has hereunto, set his hand this 18th day of February, 2008.
+IN WITNESS WHE REOF, Samuel Zell, has hereunt o, set his hand this 18th day of February, 2008.

-/s/ Samuel Zell
+/s/ Samuel Zell Samuel Zell

-Samuel Zell

-person whose name is s ounty in the State aforesaid, do hereby certify that Samuel Zell, personally know to me to be the same ent appeared before me this day in person and acknowledged that he signed and delivered said ourposes therein set forth.
+same person whose naminstrument as his own fi he is subscribed to the foregoing in the voluntary act for the uses and •

 Given under my han d and notarial seal this 18th day of February, 2008.

-/s/ Sharon D. Smiley
+/s/ Sharon D. Smiley (Notary Public)

-(Notary Public)

 My Commission Expire es:

 May 22, 2010

+-